DS4PS/intro-data-science-TEMPLATE/README.md

 Select:

 * DS4PS/intro-data-science-TEMPLATE
+* Add a repository name.
+It’s a good idea to use a name that is similar to your course name and semester offered.
-* public repository
+* Public repository
 * There is only one branch, so no need to include all branches.

-If you are unable to access the template you can always fork or clone the project repository as well.
-The main advantage of using a template is that it copies all of the files to for you quickly, but you can accomplish the same thing by cloning the repository instead.
+The main advantage of using a template is that it copies all of the files to a new project repo on your personal GitHub account.
+[It is recommended over forking the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 <br>
 <hr>